Opened 10 years ago

 Interesting.
 I have never seen anything like this.
 However, I do see a CONFIG.SYS ordering violation.
 I'm surprised you don't get a trap, but memory corruption can take many forms.
 The rule is that all MAC drivers must come after all protocol drivers and after all IFS drivers.
 You have an IFS driver loaded after the MAC driver.
 Fix this and see if your problem goes away.

-comment:2 Changed 10 years ago by BlondeGuy
+comment:2 by BlondeGuy, 10 years ago

 I never knew that about IFS vs. MAC drivers.
 I changed the ordering of the drivers, but the problem remains.
-In addition, I have found that I can now cause networking to stop working just by switching the KVM from the ThinkCentre?, to some other machine, then back.
+In addition, I have found that I can now cause networking to stop working just by switching the KVM from the ThinkCentre, to some other machine, then back.

 This causes the keyboard and mouse to disconnnect, then reconnect.
 After than ping no longer gives any response, and SAMBA no longer works.